-First printed in 1978 as the University of Pennsylvania Journal of Comparative Corporate Law and Securities Regulation, the Journal of International Law (JIL) is the oldest topically focused journal at Penn Law and widely recognized as one of the top international law journals in the world.
+First printed in 1978 as the University of Pennsylvania Journal of Comparative Corporate Law and Securities Regulation, the Journal of International Law (JIL) is the oldest topically focused journal at the Law School and widely recognized as one of the top international law journals in the world.

 Since 9/11, the growth of the national security state has brought with it an increasing struggle to maintain the legal and ethical boundaries surrounding executive authority, boundaries that help to define and protect democratic governance.
 In today’s political landscape, debates about the scope of presidential power have intensified, and they are likely to accelerate even more as a divided Congress does battle over fundamental aspects of civilian leadership and the president continues to press an unprecedented vision of the powers of his office.
 Questions such as whether a sitting president may be indicted, whether the president’s pardon power under the U.S. Constitution allows the president to pardon himself, and whether the president may use emergency powers to fund and build a border wall, will be contentiously debated and may even find their way to the U.S. Supreme Court soon.

-- Claire Finkelstein, Professor, University of Pennsylvania Law School
+- Claire Finkelstein, Professor, University of Pennsylvania Carey Law School

 - Jonathan Turley, Professor, J.B. and Maurice C. Shapiro